AjmainFaieq/Dev-logs/README.md

 <h4>29/02/2024</h4>

-- learned about GPT,how to make custom GPT and how to automate tasks using zapier
+- learned about GPT,how to make custom GPT and how to automate tasks using zapier.